DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 As a result, withdrawal is not the right default process for someone whose assessment outcome was “failure”.

 > “Trainees get one opportunity to repeat.
 [Their status on DTTP] would stay as a ‘continuing student’ if they were repeating their assessment.
 If they choose not to repeat, they would be on as a fail.
-I’ve not had anybody fail Assessment Only.”
+I’ve not had anybody fail Assessment only.”

 > “We’d wait until they passed before touching their DTTP record.”